ericdemers/static-portfolio/documentation/UserInterfaceSpecification.md

 ### Projects

-The Sketcher<sup><span style="color:rgb(190,190,190); font-weight:normal; font-size:0.7em">BSpline</span></sup> application allows you to edit a curve while controlling the geometric properties of that curve.
-It also allows you to deform several selected curves at once using general transformations of the plane.
+You can edit a curve while controlling the geometric properties of that curve.
+You can also deform several selected curves at once using general transformations of the plane.
 The combination of these two types of deformations, local and global, in a fluid manner, constitutes the main asset of the software.

 Geometric properties include symmetries, continuity and basic geometric contraints including the number of inflections and curvature extrema.

 ## Presentation of the mathematical core

 The mathematical core of the application rests on the shoulders of giants.
 Let us think for example of Felix Klein (1849-1925), Sophius Lie (1842-1899) and Jean Gaston Darboux (1842-1917) for the groups of transformations of the plane or Sergei Bernstein (1880-1968) for the Bernstein polynomials and Isaac Jacob Schoenberg (1903-1990) for the splines.
-These works are at the origin of the rich current literature from wich we draw.
+These works are at the origin of the rich current literature from which we draw.

 The “b-spline-algorithms” package that we plan to publish on npm aims for the analytical processing of b-splines.
 A trust region interior point optimizer and a library to assist optimization problem formulation are also key ingredients.

 ### Interaction with geometric elements